daniaokuye/winnerineast.github.io/README.md

 - [MedicalNet](https://github.com/winnerineast/MedicalNet):This repository contains a Pytorch implementation of Med3D: Transfer Learning for 3D Medical Image Analysis.
 Many studies have shown that the performance on deep learning is significantly affected by volume of training data.
 The MedicalNet project aggregated the dataset with diverse modalities, target organs, and pathologies to to build relatively large datasets.
 Based on this dataset, a series of 3D-ResNet pre-trained models and corresponding transfer-learning training code are provided.
 - [MMSR](https://github.com/winnerineast/mmsr): MMSR is an open source image and video super-resolution toolbox based on PyTorch.
 It is a part of the open-mmlab project developed by Multimedia Laboratory, CUHK.
 MMSR is based on our previous projects: BasicSR, ESRGAN, and EDVR.
 - [Mobilenet collection](https://github.com/winnerineast/mobilenets): a collection of various mobilenets.
+- [MobileNet_SSD](https://github.com/winnerineast/MobileNet-SSD):A caffe implementation of MobileNet-SSD detection network, with pretrained weights on VOC0712 and mAP=0.727.
 - [MobileNet SSD TensorRT](https://github.com/winnerineast/MobileNet-SSD-TensorRT):To accelerate mobileNet-ssd with tensorRT; TensorRT-Mobilenet-SSD can run 50fps on jetson tx2.
 - [Mobilenet v2 with pytorch](https://github.com/winnerineast/mobilenetv2.pytorch): version 2 and fyi.
 - [Mobilenet_v3](https://github.com/winnerineast/mobilenet_v3):one of implementation of mobilenet v3.